Abishanka/CEN3031-Group5/README.md

 # CEN3031-Group5
 Repository for "CEN3031 - Spring 2022" for "Group 5"

-This repository conatins the codebase for C-Minder.
+This repository contains the codebase for C-Minder.
 C-Minder is a constant notification desktop application </br>

 Developer Help:</br>